net-daemon/docs/docs/v3/started/development.md

 ### 2.2 Visual Studio Code

 Dev containers are the preferred way to develop your apps.
 This also requires docker to be installed.
+You can also develop and debug directly on your dev machine without docker.

 1. Install [remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) in VSCode if you have not already.
 2. Open folder, the newly cloned template